-Last week, 10th & Blake, the craft division of MillerCoors, announced it will become the major shareholder in Terrapin Beer Company of Athens, Georgia.
-It may not have been the biggest beer news of the week (more on that later) but it was certainly a big deal to craft brew lovers.
+You see it in the news with surprising frequency: Big beer company becomes the major shareholder in a craft beer company.
+Most recently, the craft division of MillerCoors announced it would become the major shareholder in Terrapin Beer Company of Athens, Georgia.
+It was a big deal to craft brew lovers.

-The announcement resulted in many craft beer lovers launcing into what has become a common refrain when a small brewery sells to to a major one: "You sold out.
-You betrayed us.
+In response, many craft beer lovers launched into what has become a common refrain when a small brewery sells to to a major one: "You sold out.
 We'll take our business elsewhere."

-The feeling by many (but certainly not all) craft beer lovers and supporters is that once a craft brewery is no longer financially controlled by the little guy, it's no longer craft beer.
-Is that really the case?
-I took my question to Tara Nurin, the founder of the New Jersey-based Beer for Babes and contributor of beer and liquor stories to Forbes.com.
+The feeling by many (but certainly not all) craft beer supporters is that once a craft brewery is no longer financially controlled by the little guy, it's no longer craft beer.
+But is that really the case?
+I took my question to Tara Nurin, founder of the New Jersey-based Beer for Babes and a writer who contributes beer and liquor stories to Forbes.com.

 A lack of definition

-First off, Tara explained there is no legal definition for craft beer or a craft brewery.
+First off, Nurin explained there's no legal definition for craft beer or a craft brewery.
 There are legal size divisions for federal tax purposes, but the government doesn't give those categories names.
 Any brewery can call itself a craft brewery and say it brews a craft beer, though that doesn't mean the craft beer community will accept it.